-Amenorrhea is when have missed your regular menstrual period, your menstrual bleeding.
+Amenorrhea is when you have missed your regular menstrual period, your menstrual bleeding.
 If you previously had a menstrual period, then you have 'secondary amenorrhea,' and if you have never had a period, then it's called 'primary amenorrhea.'

 If pregnancy is possible, then a pregnancy test should be done first.
 If the pregnancy test is repeatedly negative then you are not pregnant.
 In most cases of not having a menstrual period without being pregnant the reason for not getting a period is not ovulating (no ovulation = anovulation).

-Possible Causes of Amenorrhea
+Possible causes of amenorrhea

 The following are potential causes of amenorrhea:

 - Anovulation (no ovulation).
 Women who do not ovulate do not usually get a regular menstrual period, or they have just spotting.

 - Menopause.
 During menopause, women stop getting their period because they have stopped ovulating.